 Nurse practitioners in Mississippi must document their practice site(s) with the Mississippi Board of Nursing.8 A Verification of Protocol/Practice Collaboration form for this purpose is included in the initial application for licensure.8 A different form should be completed for each practice site or collaborating physician/facility.8

 6. Complete a Mississippi Criminal Background Check.

 All prospective nurse practitioners must complete a Mississippi Criminal Background Check.
-This process should be initiated seven to ten days following submittal of an application for licensure; this wait period will allow time for the applicant’s information to be uploaded to the Mississippi Board of Nursing system.8 The registration for the Mississippi Criminal Background Check is completed online.6 Following registration applicants may schedule an appointment to have fingerprint impressions taken by the Mississippi Board of Nursing staff.8
+This process should be initiated seven to 10 days following submittal of an application for licensure; this waiting period will allow time for the applicant’s information to be uploaded to the Mississippi Board of Nursing system.8 The registration for the Mississippi Criminal Background Check is completed online.6 Following registration applicants may schedule an appointment to have fingerprint impressions taken by the Mississippi Board of Nursing staff.8

 Except in unusual circumstances, the Mississippi Board of Nursing staff must take the fingerprint impressions for the fingerprints to be considered valid for the purposes of the background check.6 Students currently enrolled or recently graduated may wish to check with their nursing school for dates that the Mississippi State Board of Nursing staff will be performing campus visits for fingerprinting.8